Evgeny Shtorn: LGBT activism in Russia and the Russian Gay Propaganda Law

 In 2013 Vladimir Putin and the federal parliament pass a ban on what can be described as propaganda of homosexuality or non-traditional sexual relations.
 There cannot be positive or neutral coverage of anything LGBT related.
 This includes no public demonstrations - the government also refuses to recognize or legally legitimize any pride parades or events.
-The Russian gay propaganda law claims to it operates for "for the Purpose of Protecting Children from Information Advocating for a Denial of Traditional Family Values."
+The Russian gay propaganda law claims that it operates "for the Purpose of Protecting Children from Information Advocating for a Denial of Traditional Family Values."

 This law has been dangerous for many members of the LGBT community in Russia: hate crimes increased, according to Evgeny Shtorn's research and other sources.
 While Russian government is enforcing this ban, it is also working to dismantle N.G.O institutions.
 The Russian foreign agents law requires N.G.O's that receive foreign funding to submit to specific reporting requirements, this set limitations to the research occurring at Centre for Independent Social Research where Evgeny work when the centre ends up on a list for government surveillance.
 This means that Evgeny who is working at a foreign funded N.G.O centre, living as a stateless person studying LGBT issues is then faced with great difficulty after applying for his Russian passport after the 5-year wait on residency permit.

 Poetry, publications and academia

 Although Evgeny has not published his own collection, he is instrumental in the LGBT and poetry community in Ireland.
-Many of his works are in Russian and describe the horrors, the discomforts and the extreme loneliness felt living under Direct Provision conditions, and experiencing the general plight and frustration of statelessness and oppression.
+Many of his works are in Russian and describe the horrors, the discomforts and the extreme loneliness felt living under direct provision conditions, and experiencing the general plight and frustration of statelessness and oppression.

 He has collaborated with other writers in collections, the most accessible and recent one is Writing Home: The New Irish Poets.
 Published by Dedalus Press.